silexlabs/Silex/packages/silex-lib/docs/dev-notes.md

     + see known bugs
   - merge context menu
   - https branch
+    + If your application needs to know whether a connection came in over http or https, you can look at the value of X-Forwarded-Proto in the header of the request.
     + static.silex.me => dist/client/static/
     + class to mark the required scripts, do not rely on their URLs anymore
     + backward compat: update to // + server url + static